joshuaquek/msteamsweb-autoseemore-chrome-extension/README.md

 ## ⚙️Installation
 Visit the Chrome Extension Page here: <b>URL to be added soon!</b>

+## 🐞Known Bugs
+* Native edit message feature is affected, due to the live clicks that are firing at a fixed interval.

 ## 🤝 Contributing
 In lieu of a formal style guide, take care to maintain the existing coding style.
 Currently, we are using StandardJS for maintaining the coding style.